usb-tools/USBProxy-legacy/README.md

 A. It isn't.
 Although there are situations where you may not be able to access the code running on the host system; for example, when reverse engineering USB devices for use with closed platforms.

-Q. Will this damamge my BeagleBone Black or host system?

-A. Maybe, it crashes my host quite often, although I don't think there is any damage.
-Try to disconnect the USB cable before killing the usb-mitm process.
-I take no responsibility for any damage to your equipment - if in doubt, don't run the code.

 Q. Isn't the Beagle already a USB monitor?